Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles: results

 \subsection{Phase-Aligned Comparison of Polar Fields Across the Last five Cycles}

 Our prediction shows that by March 2026, the northern polar field averaged over $60^{\circ}-75^{\circ}$ remains weak at only $-0.72 \pm0.21$ G, even though six years have passed since the start of cycle 25.
 To compare the polar fields with those of earlier cycles, Figure \ref{fig:wso-1y} presents Wilcox Solar Observatory (WSO) measurements for cycle 25 alongside cycles 21--24.
 The WSO line-of-sight magnetic fields are converted to radial components following \cite{Hathaway2016}, where the original measurements are divided by 0.2482, the average projection factor for latitudes between $55^{\circ}$ and $90^{\circ}$.
 The resulting radial fields are then calibrated to match HMI mean magnetic fields over $60^{\circ}-75^{\circ}$ by applying a scaling factor of 1.37.
 The calibrated WSO radial fields agree well with HMI data, especially in the timing of polar field reversals.
 In contrast, the agreement is poorer when comparing WSO radial fields with HMI mean fields over $60^{\circ}-90^{\circ}$, particularly in reversal timing, so those comparisons are not shown.
-The better consistency between WSO polar fields and HMI fields over $60^{\circ}-75^{\circ}$ suggests that the effective latitude range of WSO polar measurements corresponds more closely to $60^{\circ}-75^{\circ}$.
 To help the comparisons across cycles, we list the polar fields six years after the start of each cycle ($B_{t=6y}$) in Table \ref{tab:polar_field}.

 The WSO polar fields show that such a weak $B_{t=6y}$ as in cycle 25 is uncommon among cycles 21--25.
 In the north, the cycle-25 value of $-0.72 \pm 0.21$ G is far smaller than those of cycles 21--23, all of which exceed 3 G. Although it is comparable to the northern $B_{t=6y}$ of cycle 24, the southern value in cycle 25 is much weaker than that of cycle 24.
 The weak polar fields six years into cycle 25, especially in the north, raise concerns about the polar field strength at the upcoming solar minimum and therefore the amplitude of cycle 26.